All Episodes

 Oh, they just hate a working class woman who makes this.

-Yeah, and I am I am sympathetic to that.
+Yeah, and I am sympathetic to that.

-Because the most senior uh people now who are associated with the with the with the union movement in Britain, which underpins the Labour Party itself.
+Because the most senior people now who are associated with the union movement in Britain, which underpins the Labour Party itself, that this is an important point to make.

-The Labour Party has two anchors, the Fabian Society and the Labour unions.
+The Labour Party has two anchors, the Fabian Society and the Labour Unions.

-Uh, one of these anchors is gone, and the most senior people from unions, according to my research, and I'm happy to be corrected, are just assistant whips, which is a pretty junior role.
+And the most senior people from unions, according to my research, and I'm happy to be corrected, are just assistant whips, which is a pretty junior role.

 That's pretty much it.